MikeBishop/http-misc-extensions/draft-bishop-httpbis-priority-placeholder.md

 If a client receives a reduction in the number of permitted placeholders, it MUST assume that all placeholders over the new limit have been pruned from the tree and SHOULD immediately issue PRIORITY and PLACEHOLDER_PRIORITY frames as necessary to rebuild the priority tree as desired.
+Once the SETTINGS frame has been acknowledged, servers should treat the excess placeholders as inactive and prune them following the same logic in {{logic}}.

 ## Frame Modifications {#frames}